2021 Virtual Educator Retreat

 After completing this course and associated webinars, you will be able to:

-- Explain the benefits of teaching with citizen science and inquiry;
+- Explain the benefits of teaching with inquiry and citizen science;

-- Identify the science practices developed through citizen science and inquiry;
+- Identify the science practices developed through inquiry and citizen science;

 - Describe the complexity of the science process;